Camera-Guy/Unity-Gunshot-SFX-Tools/README.md

 It sometimes breaks so hit the generate button again

-fixeing that and adding Burst function is planned
+fixing that and adding Burst function is planned